dell/csm-docs/content/docs/deployment/csmoperator/modules/authorization.md

 2) Upgrading CSI Driver, Authorization sidecar with Authorization module enabled

-## Upgrading the Authorization Proxy Server
+### Upgrading the Authorization Proxy Server

   1. Modifying the existing Authorization Proxy Server installation directly via `kubectl edit`

+      ```bash
       kubectl get csm -n <module-namespace>
+      ```

       For example - If the Authorization Proxy Server is installed in authorization namespace then run this command to get the object name

+      ```bash
-    $ kubectl get csm -n authorization
+      kubectl get csm -n authorization
+      ```

       use the object name in `kubectl edit` command.

+      ```bash
       kubectl edit csm <object-name> -n <module-namespace>
+      ```

       For example - If the object name is authorization then use the name as authorization and if the namespace is authorization, then run this command to edit the object

+      ```bash
       kubectl edit csm authorization -n authorization
+      ```

   2. Modify the installation

-    2.1 Update the CSM Authorization Proxy Server configVersion
+      - Update the CSM Authorization Proxy Server configVersion
-    2.2 Update the images for proxyService, tenantService, roleService and storageService
+      - Update the images for proxyService, tenantService, roleService and storageService

-## Upgrading CSI Driver, Authorization sidecar with Authorization module enabled
+### Upgrading CSI Driver, Authorization sidecar with Authorization module enabled

   1. Modifying the existing driver and module installation directly via `kubectl edit`

+      ```bash
-    kubectl get <driver-object> -n <driver-namespace>
+      kubectl get csm -n <driver-namespace>
+      ```

       For example - If the CSI PowerFlex driver is installed in vxflexos namepace then run this command to get the object name

+      ```bash
       kubectl get csm -n vxflexos
+      ```
       use the object name in `kubectl edit` command.

+      ```bash
-    kubectl edit csm <driver-object>/<object-name> -n <driver-namespace>
+      kubectl edit csm <object-name> -n <driver-namespace>
+      ```
       For example - If the object name is vxflexos then use the name as vxflexos and if the driver is installed in vxflexos namespace, then run this command to edit the object

+      ```bash
       kubectl edit csm vxflexos -n vxflexos
+      ```

   2. Modify the installation

-    2.1 Update the driver config version and image tag 2.2 Update the Authorization config version and karavi-authorization-proxy image.
+      - Update the driver config version and image tag
+      - Update the Authorization config version and karavi-authorization-proxy image.

->NOTE:
+>__Note__:

-- In Authorization module upgrade, only `n-1` to `n` upgrade is supported, e.g. if the current observability version is `v1.8.x`, it can be upgraded to `1.9.x`.
+> - In Authorization module upgrade, only `n-1` to `n` upgrade is supported, e.g. if the current observability version is `v1.8.x`, it can be upgraded to `1.9.x`.